CQCL/hugr/specification/hugr.md

 of edge for different relationships.

 - `Order` edges are plain directed edges, and express requirements on the ordering.
-- `Value` edges carry typed data.
+- `Value` edges carry typed data at runtime.
 They have a _port_ at each end, associated with the source and target nodes.
 - `Static` edges are similar to `Value` edges but carry static data (knowable at compilation time).